crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | --------------------------------- | ------------ |
 | Int  | `100000000000000000000` (100 ETH) | \*           |

 Max amount of value in each randomly generated transaction.
+See our tutorial on [working with ETH](./basic/working-with-eth.md) for more details.

 ## `testDestruction`